Pand9/slack_history_saver/README.md

 # Slack history saver
-Save Slack history as JSON and CSV.
+Save Slack history in JSON and CSV file formats.

 Download the whole history of specific channel to the full JSON file and to minimal, human-readable CSV.